Our Story

 2nd CHANCE

 The story begins in the early days of COVID-19, a few months before isolation became the new normal.
-Near my workplace downtown, I heard the desperate cries of a small kitten calling for his mother.
-After a few days, I decided to follow the sound and found a small, dirty, and scared kitten, hungry and shivering, calling for a mother who never came.
+Near my workplace downtown, I kept hearing the desperate cries of a tiny kitten calling for its mother.

 Helping Them is Helping You